limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

     +----+-----------+---------------------+
 ```

-While I was skimming through the blog I spotted non-English words.
-Based on past experience, there might be a chance one of those words is a password.
-Let's build a wordlist with `cewl`.
+I spotted non-English words while I was skimming through the blog.
+Based on experience, there's a good chance one of these words is a password, and this is an opportunity to build a custom wordlist with `cewl` for a dictionary attack.

 ```
 # cewl -m3 pinkydb 2>/dev/null | sed 1d | tee cewl.txt
 # john --rules --wordlist=cewl.txt --stdout | tee wordlist.txt
 ```

-Too bad none of the words yielded any results with WordPress.
+It's a shame none of the words yields any results for the WordPress login.

 ### Knock Knock.
 Who's There?

-Moving on to `bambam.txt`.
-And if I've to guess, I'd say I'm looking at ports (`0-65535`) and that means port-knocking is in the works for me.
+Let's move on to `bambam.txt`.
+If I've to guess, I'm probably looking at ports (`0-65535`) and that means port-knocking is in the works.

 To that end, I wrote a port-knocking script, `knock.sh` using `nmap`.